 In this blog post, I will discuss the major differences between shaving and trimming.
-I will compare and contrast the advantages and disadvantages of shaving and trimming your hair on different parts of your body.
+I will compare and contrast the advantages and disadvantages of shaving and trimming your hair on different body parts.

 Shaving is the removal of hair with a razor.
 Trimming your hair is a process of cutting split ends from your hair.
 Split ends are the damaged part of the hair.

 - History of shaving hair:

 - History of trimming hair:

 - Should I shave my head to make my hair grow back healthier?

 - How often should I trim my hair?

 - Does a shaven head affect your level of confidence?

 - What is the right time to trim my hair?

 - How to get a comfortable, healthy, and hygienic shave?